 As you may be able to infer from my professional background, I have a strong interest in mathematics and the biological sciences.
 I also enjoy writing computer code and designing websites in my spare time.
 Some of my everyday hobbies include reading, sculpting, and volunteering.
 I have a strong passion for the environment, and I devote much of my extra time to numerous local environmental groups.
 I firmly believe that using my professional talents to the community’s benefit is an important part of life.

 A good CV is easy to read with a clean layout and well-organized sections.
 CVs have more flexibility in their format than resumes do.
-However, it is a good idea to have the following sections: contact information, professional summary, skills, work experience, and education.
+Any CV templates you are considering should include the following sections: contact information, professional summary, skills, work experience, and education.
 You can also create sections for hobbies and awards and recognitions if you would like.